1afa/sabre-zarafa/README.md

 ### Log4Php

-Starting with release 0.10 [log4php](http://logging.apache.org/log4php/) is used for debugging.
+Starting with release 0.10 [log4php](http://logging.apache.org/log4php/) is
+used for debugging.
+Release 0.19 made the installation of log4php optional: logging is done by the Zarafa_Logger class, and if it can't find log4php, it will silently discard all log messages.

 To configure logging you need to edit `log4php.xml`.
 Default setup is to log WARN and FATAL messages to `debug.txt` with a maximum size of 5MB for logfile and 3 backup indexes (`debug.txt.1`).

-To disable debugging simply set root appender to `noDebug`.
+To disable debugging simply set the root appender to `noDebug`.

 Make sure the path to `debug.txt` in `log4php.xml` is absolute: